cville/conduct/README.md

 Following the previous section, find consensus with other organizers to remove a participant from the community, when a person:

-* compromises others' health and safety
+* compromises others' health or safety
 * has repeat issues or patterns of misconduct
 * engages in unconscionable behavior
 * is identified to be a participant in a hate group